OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 [Inter Process Communication (IPC)](http://nshipster.com/inter-process-communication/ "IPC on iOS") is a method that allows processes to send each other messages and data.
 In case two processes need to communicate with each other, different methods are available to implement IPC on iOS:

 - **[XPC Services](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingXPCServices.html "XPC Services")**: XPC is a structured, asynchronous interprocess communication library which provides basic interprocess communication and is managed by `launchd`.
+It is the most secure and flexible way when implementing IPC on iOS and should be used primarily.
 It runs with the most restricted environment possible: sandboxed with minimal file system access, network access, and no root privilege escalation.
 There are two different APIs, when working with XPC Services:
   * NSXPCConnection API and
   * XPC Services API
 - **[Mach Ports](https://developer.apple.com/documentation/foundation/nsmachport "NSMachPort")**: All IPC communication ultimately relies on the Mach Kernel API.
 Mach Ports allow for local communication (on the same device) only.
 They can either be implemented natively or by using Core Foundation (CFMachPort) and Foundation (NSMachPort) wrappers.
 - **NSFileCoordinator**: The class NSFileCoordinator can be used to manage and exchange data between apps through files that are accessible on the local file system for different processes.
+[NSFileCoordinator](http://www.atomicbird.com/blog/sharing-with-app-extensions "NSFileCoordinator") methods run synchronously, so your code will block until they complete.
+That's convenient since you don't have to wait for an asynchronous block callback, but it obviously also means that they block the current thread.

 #### Static Analysis

 The following section summarizes different keywords that you should look for in order to identify IPC implementations within iOS source code.

-XPC services is the most secure and flexible way when implementing IPC on iOS and should be used primarily.

-[NSFileCoordinator](http://www.atomicbird.com/blog/sharing-with-app-extensions "NSFileCoordinator") methods run synchronously, so your code will block until they complete.
-That's convenient since you don't have to wait for an asynchronous block callback, but it obviously also means that they block the current thread.

 ##### XPC Services